Wish You Were Here (Pink Floyd song): Recording

-In the introduction, Gilmour can be heard coughing followed by some breathing right before the main guitar comes in.
-Legend has it that he could not hold in the cough due to his heavy smoking at the time.
-When he heard the final take, he was so disappointed, he quit smoking cold turkey the following day.
+In the introduction, Gilmour can be heard drinking, coughing, and breathing heavily before the main guitar begins.
+It is commonly believed that he could not hold the cough due to his smoking habit, and his disappointment with the final recording led him to quit smoking cold turkey.
+However, the musician later debunked this claim, stating that he never smoked.

 As part of the Why Pink Floyd...? campaign, the Experience and Immersion versions of the Wish You Were Here album include an alternative version of the song where Grappelli's part is heard in the instrumental break after the second verse and throughout the third verse before a considerably extended outro.
 Other less obvious differences are audible, for example at the section leading into the second verse.

-The master tape of the original recording includes guitar solos that were not used in the final mix.

 Live performances

 In 2005, Waters and Eric Clapton performed the song at the Tsunami Aid concert, and in 2005's Live 8, Waters rejoined his former bandmates in London to perform it, along with four other classic Pink Floyd songs.
 Waters and Gilmour shared lead vocals.

-On 13 December 2014 Gilmour was a guest performer at a concert by the Bombay Bicycle Club at Earls Court Arena, their concert being the final event ever to take place there before its demolition.
+On 13 December 2014, Gilmour was a guest performer at a concert by the Bombay Bicycle Club at Earls Court Arena, their concert being the final event ever to take place there before its demolition.
 Band member Jamie MacColl introduced Gilmour, saying; "This man gave me my first guitar and was one of the first people to play this venue and by my count has played here more than 27 times."
 Gilmour then played with the band on their song "Rinse Me Down" before a performance of "Wish You Were Here".